What Is Second Chance Banking?

 Pros

-• Access to basic banking needs: You may not get all the features of a traditional bank account, but you'll typically get the most important services, such as direct deposit, a debit card and ATM access.
-What's more, many second chance bank accounts offer all of the same features you can get with a standard option.
+• Access to basic banking needs: You may not get all the features of a traditional bank account, but you'll typically still get important services, such as direct deposit, a debit card and ATM access.
+What's more, many second chance accounts offer all of the same features you can get with a standard bank account option.

-• Can help you rebuild your banking history: While second chance banks typically won't review your ChexSystems report when you apply, they'll typically still report your banking activity after your account is opened.
-This can help you build a positive banking history and improve your odds of getting approved for a traditional account in the future.
+• Can help you rebuild your banking history: While second chance financial institutions typically won't review your ChexSystems report when you apply, they'll typically still report your banking activity after your account is opened.
+This can help you build a positive banking history and improve your odds of getting approved for a traditional bank account in the future.

 Cons

-• Some accounts offer limited services: Depending on which bank you choose, you may not have access to certain features, such as overdraft protection or check-writing privileges.
-Additionally, you may not have the option to open a savings account along with your checking account.
+• Some accounts offer limited services: Depending on which financial institution you choose, you may not have access to certain features, such as overdraft protection or check-writing privileges.

-• Limited accessibility: Not all banks and credit unions offer second chance bank accounts, so you may not be able to go with your preferred financial institution.
+• Limited accessibility: Not all financial institutions offer second chance accounts, so you may not be able to go with your preferred financial institution.

 Is a Second Chance Checking Account Right for You?

-A second chance bank account can be a good fit if you're having trouble getting approved for a traditional checking account.
-While some of these accounts limit what you can do, others offer full banking services and little to no fees.
+A second chance checking account can be a good fit if you're having trouble getting approved for a traditional checking account.
+While some of these accounts limit what you can do, others offer full banking services and little to no monthly fees.

-Most important, these accounts can give you access to critical services, such as mobile deposits, bill pay and more.
-Just keep in mind that many of these financial institutions are online only, so if you need to cash checks, check the bank's physical branch footprint to determine whether it's a good fit.
+Most important, many of these accounts can give you access to critical services, such as mobile deposits, bill pay and more.
+Just keep in mind that some of these financial institutions may be online only, so if you need to cash checks, check the company's physical branch footprint to determine whether it's a good fit.

 Capital One 360 Checking AccountMonthly fee: $0